 Even though you can get approved with a higher DTI, your high debt payments can reduce your maximum loan size which limits your home purchasing power.

 Mortgage lenders care about the amount of your income, but they also evaluate the stability of your income.

 In most cases, you’ll need to show a history of two consecutive years of employment to qualify for a mortgage.

 That said, a two-year job history isn’t always required.
 This can help first-time home buyers who may be just starting out in their careers or self-employed buyers who don’t have W2 forms and official pay stubs.

 The most important thing in a lender’s eyes is income stability.
 The more predictable your income, the better.

 So if most of your income comes from commissions — which aren’t guaranteed — the lender will review your commission income over the previous two years.

-They’ll use your average income over this two–year period for qualifying purposes.
+Your loan officer will use your household’s average pre-tax income over this two-year period for qualifying purposes.
 If your income is considerably less in any one of those years, you might only qualify for a small mortgage.

 Tips to afford more house on a $70K salary

 The ability to get more house for your money while earning $70,000 a year is possible, but you’ll need to plan ahead.
 Here’s what you can do: